AdobeDocs/campaign-standard.en/help/sending/using/understanding-delivery-failures.md

 >[!NOTE]
 >
 >If you have upgraded to the Enhanced MTA, the bounce qualifications in the Campaign **[!UICONTROL Message qualification]** table are no longer used.
-The Enhanced MTA determines the bounce type and qualification, and sends back that information to Campaign.
+For synchronous delivery failure error messages, the Enhanced MTA determines the bounce type and qualification, and sends back that information to Campaign.
+Asynchronous bounces are still qualified by the inMail process.
 >
 >For more on the Adobe Campaign Enhanced MTA, refer to this [document](https://helpx.adobe.com/campaign/kb/campaign-enhanced-mta.html).